jinverar/multiconn-client-server/README.md

 Once the main windows is displayed then type "Help" for the help windows or type "connect" for the connection dialog.

+the server is set to automatically start on port '12345" and the user will have to increase the num_conns each time they connect.

 Thank you and anyone can contribute to this project.